catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/sdks.rst

 Below is a list of the Client tools and their latest supported version on the Catalyst Cloud.
-When upgrading a service, in order to be able to interact with any new features you should check to make sure that your client tools are up to date with our currently supported version.
+When upgrading a service, in order to be able to interact with any new features, you should check to make sure that your client tools are up to date with our currently supported version:

 +----------------+------------+--------------------------+
 | Service        | Toolkit    | Latest supported version |